OllyDbg

-OllyDbg (named after its author, Oleh Yuschuk) was an x86 debugger that emphasizes binary code analysis, which is useful when source code is not available.
+OllyDbg (named after its author, Oleh Yuschuk) is an x86 debugger that emphasizes binary code analysis, which is useful when source code is not available.
 It traces registers, recognizes procedures, API calls, switches, tables, constants and strings, as well as locates routines from object files and libraries.
 It has a user friendly interface, and its functionality can be extended by third-party plugins.
 Version 1.10 is the final 1.x release.
 Version 2.0 was released in June 2010, and OllyDbg has been rewritten from the ground up in this release.
 Although the current version of OllyDbg cannot disassemble binaries compiled for 64-bit processors, a 64-bit version of the debugger has been promised.
+As of April 2022 the development of the project has been frozen and an incomplete 64-bit version can be downloaded from the website.

 License

 The software is free of cost, but the shareware license of version 1.x requires users to register with the author.
 In version 2.x, the registration requirement was dropped.
 The source code can be purchased from the author.

 The disassembler part of OllyDbg is free software, released under the GNU General Public License.